I want to get a hernia if I keep smoking this thing.

 But it's a stunning airplane, and it was a real treat to be able to see it.

-He and Beyonce flying around on one of these things yet.
+He and Beyonce flying around on one of these things yet?

 The sofa in this thing actually converts to a bed larger than a conventional twin, which is unusual for a corporate jet.

-But uh 5 made to order for Clinton.
+But oh, made to order for Clinton.

 Made to order for Clinton.

-I just I'm fascinated by the whole thing.
+I just, I'm fascinated by the whole thing.

-I still, even though I understand aerodynamics, I still marvel that's that things that heavy and that big get off the ground.
+I still, even though I understand aerodynamics, I still marvel that things that heavy and that big get off the ground.

 I know how it works.